 - As if murdering Lucerys Velaryon wasn't enough, one account claims that when the boy's corpse washed ashore, Aemond gouged Lucerys's eyes out and made a gift of them to Lady Maris Baratheon.

 - He nearly throttled to death the squire who brought him the news King's Landing had fallen to Rhaenyra and of the destruction of the Westerlands army at the Fishfeed, only stopping when Alys Rivers intervened.

 - Harrenhal's surrender enrages him so much that he needlessly slaughters the entire Strong family, even including bastards with only minor Strong blood.

-- The Load: While his dragon made him incredibly dangerous to the Blacks, his explosive temper and failed strategies made him a severe weakness, as well.
+- The Load: While his dragon made him incredibly dangerous to the Blacks, his explosive temper and failed strategies made him a severe weakness to the Greens, as well.

 - Malicious Slander: He was too eager to remind his nephews of their dubious parentage, as well as his older half-sister's sexual exploits.
 Of course, it's ambiguous whether or not these insults were genuine slander or not.

 - Nice Job Fixing It, Villain: